-The Cannon Air Force Base (AFB) communities have a long history of supporting the installation, its men, women, and families.
-After a 2005 Base Realignment and Closure Commission decision to close Cannon AFB unless the Department of Defense identified a new mission was identified, the Secretary of Defense and the U.S. Air Force decided to transfer the base from Air Combat Command to Air Force Special Operations Command, eliminating the existing F-16 tactical fighter mission and bringing in C-130, CV-22, and Predator special operations missions.
-The new mission, the 27th Special Operations Wing, began in October 2007, resulted in the addition of an estimated 1,213 net additional personnel.
+The communities surrounding Cannon Air Force Base (AFB) have a long history of supporting its Airmen and their families.
+After a 2005 Base Realignment and Closure Commission decision to close Cannon AFB unless the Department of Defense identified a new mission, the Secretary of Defense and U.S. Air Force decided to transfer the base from Air Combat Command to Air Force Special Operations Command (AFSOC), eliminating the existing F-16 tactical fighter mission and bringing in C-130, CV-22, and Predator special operations missions.
+The new mission, the 27th Special Operations Wing, began in October 2007, resulting in the addition of an estimated 1,213 net personnel.

-To address challenges associated with the mission transition, Curry and Roosevelt Counties and the cities of Portales and Clovis collaborated to form the Local Growth Management Committee.
-With assistance from the Office of Economic Adjustment, the Committee and its consultant team completed a Regional Growth Management Plan in June 2009.
-Affordable housing and land use emerged as key areas of concern.
-The Committee contracted with an Albuquerque-based planning firm to assist the community in implementing the highest priority recommendations of the Growth Management Plan and establishing the Regional Growth Planning Office.
-In a parallel effort, and responding to a recommendation of the plan, Curry County sponsored a Joint Land Use Study (JLUS) for Cannon AFB and Melrose Air Force Range.
+To address challenges associated with the mission transition, Curry and Roosevelt Counties and the Cities of Portales and Clovis collaborated to form the Local Growth Management Committee (LGMC).
+With assistance from the Office of Economic Adjustment (OEA), the LGMC and its consultant team completed a Regional Growth Management Plan (RGMP) in June 2009.
+Housing and land use emerged as key areas of concern.
+The LGMC contracted with an Albuquerque-based planning firm to assist the community in implementing the highest priority recommendations of the RGMP and establishing the Regional Growth Planning Office.
+In a parallel effort and responding to a recommendation of the RGMP, Curry County sponsored a Joint Land Use Study (JLUS) for Cannon AFB and Melrose Air Force Range.
 Curry and Roosevelt Counties accepted the JLUS Final Report in March 2011.

-With respect to land use, the Joint Land Use Study included the finding that, if not planned and sited appropriately, alternative energy development, especially wind energy, has the potential to be a significant challenge to sustaining the mission of Cannon AFB and Melrose Range if not planned and sited appropriately.
+With respect to land use, the Joint Land Use Study found that alternative energy projects, such as wind turbines and transmission lines, have the potential to pose a significant challenge to sustaining the mission of Cannon AFB and Melrose Range if not planned and sited appropriately.